Travel guide

 Can I upload 4K video with an eSIM?

 Yes, as long as you have 4G or 5G coverage in the area.
 One minute of 4K is around 350-400 MB, so it consumes data quickly: save those uploads for when you have a good signal, ideally at your accommodation.
-For daily use, publish compressed versions and leave heavy copies for the night.
+For daily use, publish compressed versions and leave heavy backups for night.

 Does eSIM provide 5G for fast backups?